What changes are coming?

 The following free standing toilet facilities have been demolished and will be rebuilt in the same location with modern, sustainable practices to include toilets, family rooms with provision for children, and accessible toilets:

-- Francis Arbor (G4 - on the western border shared with Lot Fourteen) - CLOSED from 15 August 2022 - approximately late March 2023
+- Francis Arbor (G4 - on the western border shared with Lot Fourteen) - CLOSED from 15 August 2022 - approximately June 2023

-- Classgrounds (B10 - adjacent to Plane Tree Drive, Botanic Park) - CLOSED from 14 July 2022 - approximately late March 2023.
+- Classgrounds (B10 - adjacent to Plane Tree Drive, Botanic Park) - CLOSED from 14 July 2022 - approximately late-May 2023.
 This will have a Changing Places toilet facility.

-The following toilets, which are located within larger buildings, will also be upgraded.
+The following toilets, which are located within larger buildings, have also been upgraded.
 The renovations will improve ventilation and enhance the visitor experience.

 - Schomburgk Pavilion (E10 - next to the Museum of Economic Botany and Diggers Shop).
-These will re-open early October 2022.
+These are now open.

 What toilets are now open?